-Poultry and Eggs Judging: Monday, July 15, 3:00 p.m.
+Poultry and Eggs Judging: Monday, July 21, 3:00 p.m.

-- 1. See General Regulations. - 2.
-All poultry exhibits must be pre-registered by July 8, 2024. - 3.
-Entries must be in place by Monday, July 15 at Noon and stay until Thursday, July 18, 2024. - 4.
+- 2. 2025 is a Pullurom Typhoid testing year for Rawlins County.
+All non-waterfowl poultry must be tested before exhibition. - 3.
+All poultry exhibits must be pre-registered by July 14, 2025. - 4.
+Entries must be in place by Monday, July 21 at 1 p.m. and stay until Thursday, July 24, 2025. - 5.
 All families need to bring & use their feed, feeders, & waterers.
-4-H/FFA members are responsible for the care of their birds while at the Fair. - 5.
-Judging on all classes will be done on the basis of exhibition (as described in "The American Standard of Perfection") and producing qualities. - 6.
+4-H/FFA members are responsible for the care of their birds while at the Fair. - 6.
+Judging on all classes will be done on the basis of exhibition (as described in "The American Standard of Perfection") and producing qualities. - 7.
 It is suggested that all birds be deloused prior to the show to assist in prevention of the spread of disease and parasites. - 8.
 Exhibitors may show 5 exhibits per class and no more than 10 total exhibits.
 (A pen of 3 is considered one exhibit). - 9.
 4-H/FFA members are encouraged to be present for judging.